-- The openEHR Reference Model (RM), defining the structure and semantics of information and service interfaces in terms of information models (IMs) and service models (SMs).
+- The openEHR Reference Model (RM), defining the structure and semantics of information, and the service models (SMs), describing service interfaces.
 These models correspond respectively to the ISP RM/ODP information and computational viewpoints.
 The information models define the data of openEHR EHR systems; meaning that every data instance in a system is an instance of a type defined in the Information Model (or to be completely correct, the corresponding type in the relevant ITS).
 The information model is designed to be invariant in the long term, to minimise the need for software and schema updates. - The openEHR Archetype Model (AM), defining the structure and semantics of archetypes and templates.
-The AM consists of the archetype language definition language (ADL), the Archetype Object Model (AOM) and the openEHR Archetype profile (OAP).
+The AM consists of the archetype language definition language (ADL), the Archetype Object Model (AOM), the openEHR Archetype profile (OAP) and the Template Object Model (TOM).

-The purpose of the ADL is to provide an abstract syntax for textually expressing archetypes and templates.
+The purpose of ADL is to provide an abstract syntax for textually expressing archetypes and templates.
 The AOM defines the object model equivalent, in terms of a UML model.
 It is a generic model, meaning that it can be used to express archetypes for any reference model in a standard way.
 ADL and the AOM are brought together in an ADL parser: a tool which can read ADL archetype texts, and whose parse-tree (resulting in-memory object representation) is instances of the AOM.
+The TOM defines the object model of templates, which are themselves used to put archetypes together into local information structures, usually corresponding to screen forms.

-The purpose of the openEHR Archetype Profile to define which classes and attributes of the openEHR RM can sensibly archetyped, and to provide custom archetype classes.
+The purpose of the openEHR Archetype Profile is to define which classes and attributes of the openEHR RM can sensibly archetyped, and to provide custom archetype classes.